OtherRealms/Action-Blocks-Guide/index.rst

 ==========
 .. image:: ValueNode.JPG

 This node can be used as input for durations sockets, repeats, start and end ranges for mix nodes.
-Float (decimal) values will be rounded to integers where neccessary.
+Float (decimal) values will be rounded to integers where necessary.